 This medication is also used to prevent allergy symptoms.
 It works by decreasing how many leukotrienes (chemicals) the body creates in response to an allergen.

 Possible side effects include: Flu-like symptomsNervousnessHeadache and stomach acheNausea and vomitingNasal congestion

-The US Food and Drug Administration (FDA) recommends that this medicine have a label that warns that there may be a link between taking this medicine and having suicidal thoughts.
+The US Food and Drug Administration (FDA) recommends that this medication have a label that warns that there may be a link between taking this medication and having suicidal thoughts.
 Talk to your doctor if you have any suicidal thoughts.
-If you are taking Singulair, do not stop right way.
+If you are taking montelukast, do not stop right way.
 Talk to your doctor first.

 Antihistamines help reduce or block the action of histamine, a chemical that is released when the immune system reacts to an allergen.
 The release of histamine leads to the symptoms of allergic rhinitis.

 Possible side effects include: Drowsiness

 (some brands are non-sedating.)Slowed reaction timeDry mouth